micha79x/csv-processor/README.md

 ## Common parameters

-* `csv.input-file.file-name` - Path to the input file
+* `csv.input-file.file-name` - Path to a single input file or a whole directory.
+If a directory is specified as input all CSV files existing in this directory will be processed.
 * `csv.input-file.encoding` - Character set the input file is encoded with - If not provided defaults to `UTF-8`
 * `csv.input-file.delimter` - Character used as column delimiter - If not provided defaults to `,`

+**Note:** If `csv.input-file.file-name` is pointing to a directory piping each single output file to the next processor is currently **not supported**.

 ## CsvColumnRemove